Health and Environment – What are the issues and impacts

-Each year, in the world it is about 13 million deaths due to environment and 7 million premature deaths due to a bad air quality.
-Cancers, diabetes, diseases, chronic respiratory, cardiovascular obesity … these chronic diseases so called “of civilisation” have become in more than ten years, one the principal causes of deaths in Europe.
-They are also responsible of numerous life years lost in good health.
-These chronic diseases are not only linked to genome, the exposome concept was born in order to study the environmental impact on health until the end of and individual’s life.
+Every year, in the world, there are approximately 13 million deaths due to the environment and 7 million premature deaths due to poor air quality.
+Cancers, diabetes, chronic respiratory diseases, cardiovascular diseases, obesity… these chronic diseases known as “civilization” have become in a decade one of the main causes of death in Europe.
+They are also responsible for many years of life lost in good health.
+As these chronic diseases are not only linked to the genome, the concept of exposome was born in order to study the impact of the environment on health from conception to the end of life of an individual.

 Reading time: 10 minutes

 Indirect consequences of the environment